amino-os/Amino.Run/docs/design-docs/amino-run.md

 # Kernel Server & OMS

-`KernelServer` and `OMSServer` are two important objects in Sapphire.
-Both exposes remote interfaces. `OMSServer` contains a `KernelObjectManager` which keeps track of the mapping between kernel object ID to the IP address of the kernel server in which the object runs.
+`KernelServer` and `OMSServer` are two important objects in Amino.Run.
+Both expose remote interfaces. `OMSServer` contains a `KernelObjectManager` which keeps track of the mapping between kernel object ID to the IP address of the kernel server in which the object runs.
 Given an kernel object ID, a client can call `OMSServer` to get the IP of the host where the object runs.

 `KernelServer` contains a `ObjectManager` which keeps track of the mapping between kernel object ID to the reference of the object.